Charlotte-CharMLab/Fibottention/README.md

 ### Robot learning

 #### Install dependencies & download data
-Our robot learning code is built on top of the codebase for ["Crossway Diffusion: Improving Diffusion-based Visuomotor Policy via Self-supervised Learning"](https://arxiv.org/abs/2307.01849).
-Please follow their guides for installing dependencies and obtaining the data.
+Our robot learning code is built on top of the code for ["Crossway Diffusion: Improving Diffusion-based Visuomotor Policy via Self-supervised Learning"](https://arxiv.org/abs/2307.01849).
+Please follow their instructions for installing dependencies and obtaining the data.
 * Follow the installation instructions from [this link](https://github.com/LostXine/crossway_diffusion?tab=readme-ov-file#installation)
 * Follow instructions from [this link](https://github.com/LostXine/crossway_diffusion?tab=readme-ov-file#download-datasets) to download the datasets
     * This page will direct you to [this download page](https://diffusion-policy.cs.columbia.edu/data/training/).
 To reproduce the results in this work, only `pusht.zip` and `robomimic_image.zip` are needed